 Italy developed a system based on color tiers with increasing and decreasing restrictions according to the pandemic situation.
 Tiers are white, yellow, orange and red from the better to the worse situation.

-- Museums, galleries, collections and archaeological parks open: advance booking is recommended, but in most cases mandatory, because admissions will be limited.
+- Museums, galleries, collections and archaeological parks open: advance booking is recommended, but in most cases mandatory, especially on Saturdays and Sundays.

-- Cinemas, theaters, shows and concerts: green light but only with seats one meter apart and with reservations required.
-Capacity of the halls 50%, maximum 500 people indoors; outdoors up to 1000.
+- Cinemas, theaters, shows and concerts: green light but only seats one meter apart and with reservations required.
+Capacity of the rooms 100%.

-- Churches: they can be visited freely during their opening hours, which may vary from church to church.
+- Churches: they can be freely visited during their opening hours, which can vary from church to church.
 Celebrations and masses take place with spaced places.

-- Movements between regions and passes: free movement between the “yellow” regions; for the “red” or “orange” ones, a negative molecular COVID test certificate in the previous 48 hours is required; or a certificate of vaccination performed no more than 6 months before, or a certificate of recovery from the virus since no more than 6 months.
+- Movements between regions and passes: free movement between “white” and “yellow” regions; for the “red” or “orange” ones, a negative swab certificate in the previous 48 hours is required, vaccination certificate performed no more than 6 months before, certificate of recovery from the virus for no more than 6 months.
 Self-certification, on the other hand, is sufficient to move for reasons of work, health and necessity.

-- Visits to relatives, friends and acquaintances: until June 15, maximum 4 people at the home of relatives and friends, parties are prohibited.
-In the yellow areas it is also possible to move outside the region; in the orange zone within the municipality; forbidden visits in the red zone.
+- Visits to relatives, friends and acquaintances: no limitations for visits to relatives or friends but parties are prohibited.
+In the white and yellow areas it is also possible to move outside the region; in the orange zone within the municipality; forbidden visits in the red zone.

 In Venice, therefore, the above rules apply.
 Venice in detail: